Libya embarks on new transition phase - RFI

 Libya has been mired in violent turmoil with the country riven by divisions between the GNA in Tripoli and a rival administration backed by military strongman Khalifa Haftar in the east.

-Acting UN envoy Stephanie Williams, who facilitated the week-long talks outside Geneva, said she was "pleased to witness this historic moment".
+Acting UN envoy Stephanie Williams, who facilitated the week-long talks in Switzerland, said she was "pleased to witness this historic moment".

 "I do believe it is a breakthrough," said UN Secretary-General Antonio Guterres.

-Britain, France, Germany, Italy and the United States welcomed the interim government, but cautioned it would "have to implement the ceasefire agreement" and offer essential public services to Libyans.
+Britain, France, Germany, Italy and the United States welcomed the interim government, but cautioned of a "long road ahead" and said it would have to offer essential public services to Libyans.

 Hailing from the city of Misrata, Dbeibah had led the Libyan Investment and Development Company under dictator Moamer Kadhafi, who was toppled and slain in a 2011 revolution.